 What makes The 1821 Society so effective, though, is the insider access it provides to its members.
 For example, when the Board of Trustees made a resolution to discontinue the use of “Lord Jeffery” as its unofficial mascot following a series of controversies related to the historical figure, the college set up a conference call with 1821 Society members to give them the inside scoop.
 The President participated in the call and offered members a chance to ask questions and voice opinions.
 The annual fund’s phonathon callers were also put on the front lines during this time, calling members to ensure that they heard the news before others.

 Successful gift societies don’t need to be fancy or complicated and they don’t need to offer members free stuff.
 In fact, the most effective gift societies are quite simple.
 What sets them apart, is that they offer members something unique, meaningful and valuable – something that they can’t find or buy anywhere else.
 Sometimes that can be as basic as making sure they are the first to know when something important occurs.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Gift Clubs & Societies.
+CLICK HERE for AGN’s Webinar on Revamping Your Gift Clubs.